AlibabaCloudDocs/oss/intl.en-US/Best Practices/Migrate data to OSS/Migrate data from HDFS to OSS.md

     </configuration>
     ```

 -   Configure the password-free feature of Jindo DistCp to avoid storing your AccessKey pairs in plaintext, which makes data more secure.
-For more information, see [t1872858.dita\#task\_2435437](/intl.en-US/SmartData/Use SmartData in EMR versions earlier than V3.27.0/Use the password-free feature of JindoFS SDK.md).
+For more information, see [Use the password-free feature of JindoFS SDK](Use the password-free feature of JindoFS SDKt1872858.dita#task_2435437).

 ## Step 3: Configure parameters